Table of Contents

 Standardized work is the principle of establishing precise procedures to make correct products in the safest, easiest, and most effective way based on current technologies.
 Standardized work requires three elements: takt time, work sequence, and standard inventory (or in-process stock).

-Standardized work results in benefits such as the documentation of current process for all shifts, reductions in variability, easier training for new operators, and reductions in injuries and strain.
+Standardized work results in benefits such as the documentation of current processes for all shifts, reductions in variability, easier training for new operators, and reductions in injuries and strain.
 Having standardized work for procedures also provides a basis for continuous improvement, as improvement can only be truly measured from consistent processes.

 Kaizen, which translates to “changing something for the better,” is the concept of continuous improvement.
 With kaizen, manufacturers continuously improve standardized processes, equipment, and other daily production procedures.
 We’ll cover kaizen in-depth in the next chapter of this guide.

-Chapter Four: Kaizen
+Chapter Four: An Overview of Kaizen

 The concept of continuous improvement is core to lean manufacturing.
 It is one of the foundational principles of TPS.